Skip to main navigation Skip to main content

 The Part 2 application is the project's Description of Rehabilitation and should be submitted once a project scope can be described in the application, but before you begin any of the work.
 Beginning work before a Part 2 approval is never recommended and done at the applicant's own risk.
 The Part 2 outlines proposed rehabilitation work, estimated costs, and may require supplemental materials and drawings for complex projects.

 Staff are attempting to visualize the changes that will take place and assess if those changes are aligned with the Standards for Rehabilitation.
-We do not review for code compliancy; rather, we are looking for the historic character to be visually retained.
-With this in mind, try to describe the existing condition, the need/desire for the change, and what the intended change will ultimately look like.
+We do not review the Rehabilitation Plan for code compliancy; rather, we are looking for the historic character of the property to be preserved.
+With this in mind, try to describe the existing condition, the need/desire for the change, and what the intended change will look like.
 Try to avoid conflicting or ambiguous language that could be interpreted incorrectly (such as: if possible, repair or replace, where needed, etc.).
 These descriptions do not give the reviewers an accurate or clear picture of the actual proposal and will likely require revisions.

-State Part 2 projects shall not be processed, assigned, or reviewed (and as such, shall not receive an Allocation Letter) until payment is received.
+State Part 2 applications shall not be reviewed (and as such, shall not receive an Allocation Letter) until payment is received.
 State Review Fees are calculated by the Payment Portal and are based on your Qualified Rehabilitation Expenses.

 Project Review Timeline: